Bonelab/Bonelab/README.rst

 .. _example data: https://github.com/Bonelab/BonelabData

 These data can be fetched by executing the command ``blDownloadData`` in your terminal.
-Currently, the data is download into the user's directory under the directory ``~/.bldata``.
+Currently, the data is downloaded into the user's directory under the directory ``~/.bldata``.
 Please see ``blDownloadData -h`` for additional information.